renyming/SOEN691_BIG_DATA/README.md

 kNN is difficult to scale up for large dataset.
 The dataset of this project has around 25,000 instances, with a 20% training set ratio, it took around 6 mins to run one single iteration with 32 CPU cores on high-performance cluster.
 And this running time was obtained after several optimizations: better RDD persistent strategy and sorting with heap of size k.

+* MC-NN limitation and possible solution

+In the MC-NN model, we didn’t consider the 3 categorical features (protocol, service, flag) while calculating distance and updating centroids.
+The reason is that we need to store all the points in every micro cluster if we consider the three, and that dramatically drags down the streaming speed since more lines are written while updating centroids.
+In addition, it makes more difficult while splitting micro clusters.

+One possible solution is that: when every data point comes, we append the 3 categorical features into 3 lines in the centroid file which the point belongs to.
+Every time when updating centroid, we select the most dominant category on the 3 categorical features to represent the micro cluster.
+However, this also has a limitation when splitting a micro cluster, so we did not use this solution in our model.

 ## Future Work

 Real-time kNN (**TODO: reference to this**) could be also considered as a competitor to compare with MC-NN due to the fact that they are both streaming classification algorithms.